scelis/twine/README.md

 #### `consume-all-string-files`

 This command reads in a folder containing many `.strings` or `.xml` files.
 These files should be in a standard folder hierarchy so that twine knows the language of each file.
-When combined with the `--developer-language` and `--consume-all` flags, this command is a great way to create your initial strings data file from an existing iOS or Android project.
+When combined with the `--developer-language`, `--consume-comments`, and `--consume-all` flags, this command is a great way to create your initial strings data file from an existing iOS or Android project.
 Just make sure that you create a blank strings.txt file, first!

-	$ twine consume-all-string-files strings.txt Resources/Locales --developer-language en --consume-all
+	$ twine consume-all-string-files strings.txt Resources/Locales --developer-language en --consume-all --consume-comments

 #### `generate-loc-drop`